Skip to main content

 Unlike other npm clients, Bun does not execute arbitrary lifecycle scripts for installed dependencies, such as postinstall and node-gyp builds.
 These scripts represent a potential security risk, as they can execute arbitrary code on your machine.

-If you are seeing one of the following errors, you are probably trying to use a package that uses postinstall to work properly:
+If you see one of the following errors, you are probably using a package that needs its postinstall script to work:

 • error: could not determine executable to run for package